 Different types of deductions exist, and understanding them can be crucial in lessening your tax bill and potentially increasing your tax refund.

-Consider this list of 75 possible tax deductions for business owners.
-It's just a start and not every one of these items is always a viable deduction, but certainly worth a discussion.
+Consider this list of more than 70 possible tax deductions for business owners.
+It's just a start, and not every one of these items is always a viable deduction.
+But it's a jumping-off point to begin a discussion with your tax professional.

-1. Accounting fees: Expenses for services provided by a tax professional, such as a Certified Public Accountant (CPA) or tax software, can be deducted.
-This includes preparation of business tax forms, financial auditing and business advice.
+1. Accounting fees: Expenses for services tax professionals provide, such as a Certified Public Accountant (CPA) or tax software, can be deducted.
+This includes preparing business tax forms, financial auditing and business advice.

 2. Advertising: Any costs for advertising your business and its services/products are tax-deductible.
-This includes traditional marketing channels and digital advertising, like social media promotions and maintaining your business website.
+This includes traditional marketing channels and digital advertising, such as social media promotions, working with local influencers and maintaining your business website.

-4. Auto Expenses – Article and Video: If a vehicle is used for business purposes, you can deduct related expenses.
+4. Auto expenses: If you use a vehicle for business purposes, you can deduct related expenses.
 This could be either actual car expenses, including gasoline, car maintenance and depreciation or the standard mileage rate set by the IRS.

 5. Banking fees: These could include fees for maintaining your business banking accounts, ATM fees and credit card fees.

-6. Board Meetings – Article and Video: The cost of board meetings can be written off as a business expense.
+6. Board meetings: The cost of board meetings can be written off as a business expense.
 This includes any travel expenses related to attending board meetings and, in some cases, meals provided during meetings.

 9. Business association membership dues

 10. Charitable deductions made for a business purpose: If your business makes charitable contributions to nonprofit organizations, these are generally deductible.
-However, there are specific rules and limits for deducting charitable donations, such as a ceiling based on your business's net income.
+However, specific rules and limits exist for deducting charitable donations, such as a ceiling based on your business's net income.

 12. Cleaning/janitorial services